tombewley/tombewley.github.io/_readings/2020-04-19-weekly-readings-24.md

 ### Olaru, Cristina, and Louis Wehenkel.
 ‘A Complete Fuzzy Decision Tree Technique’. *Fuzzy Sets and Systems* 138, no. 2 (September 2003): 221–54.

-This paper proposes a new fuzzy decision tree method called *soft decision trees* (STD).
+This paper proposes a new fuzzy decision tree method called *soft decision trees* (SDT).
 It includes growing and pruning process.
 The stated motivation for using fuzzy decision trees is the increased parameter-level stability compared with crisp trees.

 In a fuzzy decision tree, both classification and regression problems can be framed in terms of prediction of membership.
-For multi-class problems, the authors propose a forest of STDs, with one per class.
+For multi-class problems, the authors propose a forest of SDTs, with one per class.

 STD induction comprises three stages: